 - 6.88.
-Any allegations linked to the site, must be reported to the DSL of the site (In Education the Head/Principal) who will make the initial referral to Essex Safeguarding Authority/LADO.
-Following this, the allegation should be passed to the identified senior person to follow through with Essex Safeguarding Authority/LADO and subsequently act in line with agreed course of action.
+Any allegations linked to the site, must be reported to the DSL of the site (In Education the Head/Principal) who will make the initial referral to the local LADO.
+Following this, the allegation should be passed to the identified senior person to follow through with the LADO and subsequently act in line with agreed course of action.
 This means that the DSL will retain the responsibility to report the initial concern, but will have no further part in the process regarding gathering any information or, should it be required, in the actual investigation in relation to a senior member. - 6.89.
-Allegations not linked to specific site must be reported to Managing Director who will refer the matter to Essex Safeguarding Authority/LADO and act in line with agreed course of action. - 6.90.
+Allegations not linked to specific site must be reported to Managing Director who will refer the matter to the LADO and act in line with agreed course of action. - 6.90.
 The appropriate HR Business Partner should be notified, so they can advise and where required support the investigation.